tonethar/IGME-230-GDD-2017-Fall/weekly/week-1.md

 Welcome to IGME-230 Web Site Design & Implementation!
 There is more to this course than the title implies, as we will be learning a lot more than just the design and implementation of static web sites.

 ## What this course is about
-Official description from SIS: *This course provides an introduction to web development tools and technologies, such as X/HTML, CSS, Javascript and DHTML, AJAX, web platforms and environments, and server-side programming methods.*
+Official description from SIS: *This course provides an introduction to web development tools and technologies, such as HTML, CSS, Javascript and DHTML, AJAX, web platforms and environments, and server-side programming methods.*
 We will:
 * review basic web publishing (HTML/CSS/FTP) and HTML validation
 * learn how a web server works and how to do basic scripting of it